matloff/regtools/README.md

 Let's take a look at the included dataset **prgeng**, some Census data for California engineers and programmers in the year 2000.
-The response variable in this example is wage income, and the predictors are age, number of weeks worked, and dummy variables for MS and PhD degrees.
+The response variable in this example is wage income, and the predictors are age, gender, number of weeks worked, and dummy variables for MS and PhD degrees.
 You can read the details of the data by typing

 ``` r
 > ?prgeng